chaw/r7rs-libs/INSTALL.md

 # Install

-These libraries have mostly been tested on Chibi, Kawa, Larceny and Sagittarius.
+These libraries have mostly been tested on Chibi, Gauche, Kawa, Larceny and Sagittarius.
 Minor adjustments may be needed to make them work completely on other implementations of R7RS.

 In most cases, installation is straightforward: